HistoryPalette: Supporting Exploration and Reuse of Past Alternatives in Image Generation and Editing: HistoryPalette

 \subsection{Technical Methods}

-Our technical pipeline consists of an image painting pipeline to support generative fill, rasterization to allow reuse of alternatives, an approach for filtering alternatives to hide generation mistakes, and approaches for organizing alternatives by position and category to support alternative browsing and selection.
+Our technical pipeline consists of an image inpainting pipeline to support generative fill and rasterization, a filtering approach to hide unsuccessful alternatives, and approaches for organizing alternatives by position and concept for our palettes.